-In summary, if she chooses product $B$ at time $\tau^{\ast}$, a new optimization problem is being generated on $\left[ \tau^{\ast} ,\infty \right) $ that incorporates the optionality of exchange, the return penalty and the information acquisition under the new signal.
-Then, the related value function is given by
+In summary, \textit{if} she chooses product $B$ at time $\tau^{\ast}$, \textit{a new} optimization problem is being generated on $\left[ \tau^{\ast} ,\infty \right) $ that incorporates the optionality of exchange, the exchange fee and the information acquisition under the new signal.
+The value function is given by